respec/mf_connect/README.md

-# building-damage-reporter
+# mapFeeder Connect
-A simple citizen-driven web mapping app for quick reporting of visible damage to a building after a storm or other disaster.
+A simple user-driven web mapping application for the quick reporting of public generated feedback to an .sql database.